NRanjie/Game01/README.md

 First hobbiest game project to relearn code and logic.

 Game01:
-A basic engine
+A godot

-A tilebased grid map - 2DArrey readable maps
+A hexbased grid map - 2DArrey readable maps

 A moveable character - Needs input controls